-The GED exam measures core academic skills and knowledge in four content areas that are normally trained during four years of high school.
+The GED exam measures core academic skills and knowledge in four content areas that are generally trained during four years of high school.
 The four testing areas are science, social studies, literacy, and math.

-Introducing online GED testing
+Introducing Online GED Testing

 The GED exam can now be taken online as well.
-In the past, GED applicants were required to come to a state-designated testing site and take the four tests in person but that has changed.
+In the past, GED applicants were required to come to a state-designated testing site and take the four tests in person, but that has changed.

 To qualify for online proctored (OP) GED testing, students need to score in the “green” zone on the official GED Ready practice test.